Finite-time teleportation phase transition in random quantum circuits

-As the first example, we consider the circuit with all-to-all unitary gates.
-Within each time step, two-qubit gates operate on pairs of qubits $i,j$ drawn uniformly from $N$ qubits.
-The effective quantum Hamiltonian that describes $I^{(2)}_{A:B|M}$ has all-to-all couplings $J_{ij} \sim 1/N$~\cite{SOM}.
-In the limit $N\to\infty$, the Ising phase transition in this Hamiltonian is described exactly by mean-field theory, which predicts a critical time $t_c^{(2)} = 2.0$ and critical exponents $\nu_{MF}=2, \beta_{MF}=0.5$~\cite{SOM}.
+First, we consider the circuit with all-to-all unitary gates.
+Within a time step $\delta t$, each two-qubit gate is drawn independently and operates on a random pair of qubits $(i,j)$ with equal probability.
+Hence, the effective quantum Hamiltonian that describes $S^{(2)}_{B|M}$ has all-to-all couplings $J_{ij} \sim 1/N$~\cite{SOM}.
+In the limit $N\to\infty$, the Ising phase transition in this Hamiltonian is described exactly by mean-field theory, which predicts critical exponents $\nu_{MF}=2, \beta_{MF}=0.5$, and a critical time $t_c^{(2)} = 2.0$~\cite{SOM}.
+We note that the mean-field theory does not yield a reliable $t_c$ for $S_{B|M}$ as the effective Hamiltonian is derived for an approximate quantity $S^{(2)}_{B|M}$.

-To characterize the transition of the true conditional mutual information $I_{A:B|M}$, we simulate this quantity in all-to-all Clifford circuits of system sizes up to $N = 512$ as shown in Fig.~\ref{fig:long-range_ckt}(a)~\footnote{We ignore the single-qubit gates in the Clifford simulation as they do not affect the information dynamics.}.
-We note that the conditional mutual information saturates to a maximum value $0.8$ in the long time limit, which is universal for random Clifford evolution~\cite{cotler2021emergent}.
+To characterize the transition of the conditional entropy $S_{B|M}$, we simulate this quantity in all-to-all Clifford circuits of system sizes up to $N = 512$ as shown in Fig.~\ref{fig:long-range_ckt}(a)~\footnote{We ignore the single-qubit gates in the Clifford simulation as they do not affect the information dynamics.}~\footnote{We note that $S_{B|M}$ saturates to a maximum value $0.4$ in the long time limit, which is universal for random Clifford evolution~\cite{cotler2023emergent}.}.
+We perform a finite-size scaling analysis based on the scaling formula for order parameter correlation function to extract critical exponents~\cite{SOM}: